ecalder6/azure-gaming/README.md

     So you are safe as long as no malicious thrid-party is reading the VM memory during script exeuction or your registry.
 Now since the only way to remote desktop into your VM is through the admin account, the credentials should be pretty safe.

+* The deployment seems successful but my local steam client can't detect my VM?

+    * Try restarting the VM.
+Follow the same steps as stopping your VM execept you click on restart.
+    * On ZeroTier Central, make sure that both your machine and the VM are connected under the members tab.
+    * Remote desktop into the VM and check if steam is installed/running.

 * How do I install steam games onto the VM?